THE CONSTITUTION OF THE STAFFORDSHIRE AND STOKE-ON-TRENT ADULT SAFEGUARDING PARTNERSHIP BOARD

 Member organisations are required to support their SSASPB representative in carrying out their SSASPB responsibilities.
 This will include providing dedicated time to fulfil their role, supporting them in developing a safeguarding accountability framework within their organisation, and ensuring that safeguarding underpins all their activities.

-To ensure that the aims and functions of the Board are delivered it is expected that statutory partners make an annually agreed financial contribution i.e. Police, Local Authorities and Clinical Commissioning Groups.
+To ensure that the aims and functions of the Board are delivered it is expected that statutory partners make an annually agreed financial contribution i.e. Police, Local Authorities and Integrated Care Board.

 The core functions of the SSASPB will be performed by sub-groups in accordance with the Strategic Plan and annual business plans which will deliver the key strategic priorities of the Board.
 Progress will be monitored by the Executive sub-group and reported regularly to the Board.
 The annual performance reports of the sub-groups will be incorporated into the Board’s annual report.
 Task and Finish groups which may be established by the sub-groups will be given a clear remit, reporting arrangements and timescales.